Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/IdentityProviderProviderTypeParameterValueResponse.md

 `func (o *IdentityProviderProviderTypeParameterValueResponse) UnsetValue()`

 UnsetValue ensures that no value is present for Value, not even an explicit nil
+### GetRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterValueResponse) GetRequestHeaders() []SharedRequestHeaderResponse`

+GetRequestHeaders returns the RequestHeaders field if non-nil, zero value otherwise.

+### GetRequestHeadersOk

+`func (o *IdentityProviderProviderTypeParameterValueResponse) GetRequestHeadersOk() (*[]SharedRequestHeaderResponse, bool)`

+GetRequestHeadersOk returns a tuple with the RequestHeaders field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterValueResponse) SetRequestHeaders(v []SharedRequestHeaderResponse)`

+SetRequestHeaders sets RequestHeaders field to given value.

+### HasRequestHeaders

+`func (o *IdentityProviderProviderTypeParameterValueResponse) HasRequestHeaders() bool`

+HasRequestHeaders returns a boolean if a field has been set.

+### SetRequestHeadersNil

+`func (o *IdentityProviderProviderTypeParameterValueResponse) SetRequestHeadersNil(b bool)`

+ SetRequestHeadersNil sets the value for RequestHeaders to be an explicit nil

+### UnsetRequestHeaders
+`func (o *IdentityProviderProviderTypeParameterValueResponse) UnsetRequestHeaders()`

+UnsetRequestHeaders ensures that no value is present for RequestHeaders, not even an explicit nil
+### GetRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterValueResponse) GetRequestURLParameters() []IdentityProviderRequestURLParameterResponse`

+GetRequestURLParameters returns the RequestURLParameters field if non-nil, zero value otherwise.

+### GetRequestURLParametersOk

+`func (o *IdentityProviderProviderTypeParameterValueResponse) GetRequestURLParametersOk() (*[]IdentityProviderRequestURLParameterResponse, bool)`

+GetRequestURLParametersOk returns a tuple with the RequestURLParameters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterValueResponse) SetRequestURLParameters(v []IdentityProviderRequestURLParameterResponse)`

+SetRequestURLParameters sets RequestURLParameters field to given value.

+### HasRequestURLParameters

+`func (o *IdentityProviderProviderTypeParameterValueResponse) HasRequestURLParameters() bool`

+HasRequestURLParameters returns a boolean if a field has been set.

+### SetRequestURLParametersNil

+`func (o *IdentityProviderProviderTypeParameterValueResponse) SetRequestURLParametersNil(b bool)`

+ SetRequestURLParametersNil sets the value for RequestURLParameters to be an explicit nil

+### UnsetRequestURLParameters
+`func (o *IdentityProviderProviderTypeParameterValueResponse) UnsetRequestURLParameters()`

+UnsetRequestURLParameters ensures that no value is present for RequestURLParameters, not even an explicit nil
 ### GetSecretValue

 `func (o *IdentityProviderProviderTypeParameterValueResponse) GetSecretValue() CSSCMSDataModelModelsKeyfactorAPISecret`